 Find out more about English language requirements.

-There is one stage to the Postgraduate Certificate course: T1.
-This stage lasts for nine months and consists of three 20-credit modules totalling 60 credits, at Level 7.
+The Postgraduate Certificate stage lasts for nine months and consists of three 20-credit modules totalling 60 credits, at Level 7.

 After successfully completing this stage, you may leave with a Postgraduate Certificate, or apply to progress to the Postgraduate Diploma stage.